Ottawa’s “Energy Evolution”: wind turbines coming to rural communities

 As well, many of the assumptions made in the Energy Evolution plan as regards electricity supply are either false, or now out of date.
 The authors refer only once to nuclear power and then only to say that Pickering Nuclear will end.
 That is not true now: Pickering will be refurbished and its life extended.
 New nuclear will be built in other locations in Ontario, including Bruce Power.

 Former Ontario Energy Minister Todd Smith made clear in a far-reaching interview with Dr Chris Keefer in a Decouple podcast that Ontario’s goal is RELIABLE AFFORDABLE electricity …that’s not intermittent, weather-dependent wind power.
+Recently, Energy MInister Stephen Lecce confirmed: cost and reliability are critical.
+Relying on “renewables” does not guarantee a reliable power system.

 Conflicting land use